sunfounder/pironman5/docs/source/advanced/booting_from_ssd.rst

 **5. Restart Pironman 5**
 --------------------------------

-After restarting the Pironman 5, it will boot from the SSD.
+After restarting the |link_pironman5|, it will boot from the SSD.

   .. code-block:: shell